Consensys/ccip-read-workshop/README.md

 When you click on the `Get attestation` button, the ccip-read flow will be triggered and if the attestation exists in the Verax Registry, its id will be displayed, otherwise an error will be shown.

-## Get the storage slot index of the attestation
+## Get the storage slot index in the queried contract

 For this example, the storage slot queried is already known:
 `uint256 constant ATTESTATIONS_SLOT = 102;`